KaruboNaoaki/WhereIsTheWell/README.md

 - Modern web browser (Chrome, Firefox, Safari, or Edge)
 - Camera access (optional, for photo capture)
 - Location services (optional, for GPS features)

-### Runtime Considerations
-- No internet connection required after initial page load
-- Approximately 10MB of local storage for the database
-- JavaScript must be enabled in the browser
-- For best experience, allow location and camera permissions when prompted

 ### Browser Compatibility
 The application works on any modern browser that supports: